On the complex structure of Yang-Mills theory: Complex structure of Yang-Mills theory with complex conjugate poles

 Note that this assessment is merely an interpretation of our structural results.
 We emphasise that a conclusive analysis of the complex structure of the Yang-Mills system requires a fully non-perturbative study, as the dynamical emergence of the gluon mass gap is non-perturbative.
 It is difficult to envisage such a fully analytical study in the near future, and a numerical study almost by definition has to rely on approximations and hence lack a fully conclusive nature.
 This is already evident from the present study, as we only can exclude complex conjugate poles in the present approximation.

-The above arguments emphasise the difficulty of studies in Yang-Mills theories, so one may first study variants thereof: In the past decade many studies have also exploited massive extensions of Yang-Mills, formulated in terms of the Curci-Ferrari (CF) model with mass terms for ghosts and gluons, or by simply adding a mass term for the gluon after the gauge fixing.
-Note that in the numerical computations in the present work we follow the latter approach.
-Both approaches only constitute models for Yang-Mills theory due to the presence of an additional relevant parameter, the gluon mass and the almost certain lack of unitarity.
-Still, they offer an analytic way for studying part of the full problem, which already has proven useful.
+The above arguments emphasise the difficulty of studies in Yang-Mills theories, so one may first study variants thereof: In the past decade many studies have also exploited massive extensions of Yang-Mills, as for example formulated in terms of the Curci-Ferrari (CF) model with mass terms for ghosts and gluons \cite{Tissier:2010ts, Tissier:2011ey, Pelaez:2021tpq}.
+This approach only constitutes a model for Yang-Mills theory due to the presence of an additional relevant parameter, the gluon mass, and the almost certain lack of unitarity at least for large values of the explicit gluon mass parameter.
+Still, it offers an analytic way for studying part of the full problem, which already has proven useful.
+For an in-depth differentiation between the CF model and YM theory, see \Cref{app:lol}.

 In a massive extension of Yang-Mills theory, complex conjugate poles may occur in the gluon propagator at one-loop.
 This implies that their impact on the ghost propagator may be visible at two-loop in the ghost gap equation.
 Accordingly, the back-propagation of the ghost propagator's non-analyticities into the gluon DSE at least requires a perturbative three-loop computation.
 While certainly being challenging, this may be within the technical range of perturbative computations in the CF model, and is very desirable.
 The back-propagation of the additional cuts poses a major obstruction that only can be circumvented by intricate relations between the complex structures of propagators and that of the vertices, in particular the ghost-gluon vertex.
 Signs for the latter gathered in perturbation theory at least require a three-loop analysis of the ghost DSE as argued in \Cref{subsec:BackPropagation}.
 Such an analysis, while highly desirable, has not been undertaken yet in the literature.

 To wrap up, direct or reconstructed solutions with complex conjugate poles and additional cuts should undergo a self-consistency analysis as presented in this section before being considered further.
 On the constructive side, the present self-consistency considerations of the complex structure can be used to devise self-consistent spectral or generalised spectral representations for correlation functions, either generic ones or restricted to a given approximation at hand.